-The Elite Centre for Manufacturing Skills is a flagship training facility for the Black Country, scheduled to open for business in August 2017.
+The Elite Centre for Manufacturing Skills is a flagship training facility for the Black Country.

 In response to gaps in skills and provision highlighted by the Black Country Local Enterprise Partnership, the Elite Centre will deliver specialist apprenticeships and short courses as part of a collaboration between six major organisations.